se4ma-uniandes/book/chapter5/Design-Systems.md

 ### The components

-Some components available in each Design system are:
+There are common components used in many applications, and we want you to have an idea of how different or similar these components are.

 > Note that there are some differences between GUI components depending on the platform.
-It is important because it is a challenge to maintain consistency between platforms, as you can see in Section [The platforms war: Android UI components vs iOS UI components](chapter5/GUI-components-comparison.md)
+It is important because it is a challenge to maintain consistency between platforms.

 #### Buttons